 - Use only a lead-acid battery with the voltage and ampere-hour rating specified for the truck.
 Use only the type of battery as indicated on the truck nameplate. - 2.
-When changing batteries on battery electric trucks, replacement batteries must be of the service weight that falls within the minimum/maximum range specified on truck nameplate. - 3.
-Handle battery only with approved lifting device. - 4.
-Install the battery correctly in the truck and secure it in position.
+Install the battery correctly in the truck and secure it in position with battery stops.